-We support small holders with training, seeds and services and buy their harvest for a fair price.
-After processing their products into healthy flour, we sell the product and give communities a social return of 20% of our benefits.
+We support small holders with training, inputs and services and buy their harvest for a fair price.
+We sell the products through our national network and give communities a social return of 20% of our benefits.
 With our concept we have social, economic and environmental impact as shown at this page.

-Economic: Income for most farmers depend on the gum acacia.
+Economic: Income for most farmers depends on the gum acacia.
 By applying a new system of agroforestry farmers get a second source of income.
 Food security improves because they can grow different crops and vegetables.
 Working with Fair Agro Food means they get a fair price for their products and they can rely on the services.
-Also, the work in cleaning and processing factories leads to many job openings.
+Also, the work in our nurseries and agri-service-centers lead to many job openings.

 From the benefits of Fair Agro Food a part returns to the communities building water systems, hospitals, and schools.